tommyettinger/anim8-gdx/README.md

     - This dither algorithm is almost as good at reproducing colors as WOVEN, and is arguably preferable to it when the artifacts would be problematic.
     - It's better than NEUE at most things, but it isn't quite as smooth when the palette matches the image closely.
     - This is similar to WREN, except that WREN also incorporates the braid-like R2 sequence.
+OVERBOARD incorporates even more.
   - LOAF
     - A very simple, intentionally-low-fidelity ordered dither meant primarily for pixel art.
     - This has very obvious grid patterns, effectively repeating a 2x2 pixel area many times over similar color regions.
     - You will see fine-resolution checkerboard patterns very often here.
     - While PATTERN is much better at preserving curves, gradients, and lightness in general, it doesn't really look like hand-made pixel art, so this can be used as a lo-fi version of PATTERN.
   - WREN
     - A complex mix of error diffusion a la DIFFUSION, the R2 sequence from ROBERTS, and blue noise to break up the patterns from those; I saved the best dither algorithm for last.
     - This preserves hue almost as well as WOVEN, but is better than WOVEN at preserving lightness, and has fewer noticeable artifacts.